Creating and Using MODX Snippets

 What are snippets for?

 Suppose you wanted to have a web page called "This Day in History" that showed important events that happened on today's date.
-You could write a snippet in PHP that queried a database of events for those that happened on today's date, generated the content for your page, and returned it for insertion in place of the snippet call.
+You could write a snippet in PHP that queried a database of events for those that happened on today's date, generated the content for your page, and returned it for insertion in place of the snippet tag.

 Creating Your Own Simple Snippet

 This will sound odd, especially if you are not an experienced PHP coder, but the best way to understand snippets is to create one.
-The existing snippets in MODx may do everything you want, but you'll understand them much better (and faster) if you first create a snippet of your own.
+The existing snippets in MODX may do everything you want, but you'll understand them much better (and faster) if you first create a snippet of your own.
 This brief tutorial will walk you through the creation of a simple snipppet which we'll edit a little so you can see how snippets actually work.

 The "This Day in History" snippet is beyond the scope of this section so let's start with something much simpler.
 Our first snippet will simply print some text on the screen.
 Of course you could do this with a chunk, but we're learning about snippets so we'll do it with a snippet instead.
 You should definitely work through the Getting Started page on this site (if you haven't done so already) before continuing.
-You'll also need a working MODx site where you can create your snippet.
+You'll also need a working MODX site where you can create your snippet.

 Next, paste the following code into the code window on the snippet page: